 This section focuses on the grading of the report card.
 The institution received a grade for each of the individual sections as well as an overall institutional grade.
 Section point totals were tallied, divided by the total points available for the section, and converted to a percentage.
-The overall institutional grade is an average of the section grades.
+The overall institutional grade is a weighted average of the section grades, with curriculum receiving a higher weight owing to its larger number of metrics.
 Letter grades for each section and the institution overall were then assigned according to the table below.

 Letter Grade Percentage

-A 80% - 100%
+А 80% - 100%

 В 60% - 79%

 С 40% - 59%

 D 20% - 39%

 F 0% - 19%

-Planetary Health Grades for the Sheffield School of Medicine
+Planetary Health Grades for the University of Sheffield School of Medicine

-The following table presents the individual section grades and overall institutional grade for the Sheffield School of Medicine on this medical-school-specific Planetary Health Report Card.
+The following table presents the individual section grades and overall institutional grade for the University of Sheffield School of Medicine on this medical-school-specific Planetary Health Report Card.